-Constipation is a very common medical condition in first world countries and is increasingly seen in childhood.
-With up to 30% of the general population suffering from this bowel related discomfort, a quarter of all cases start in infancy.
+Constipation is a very common medical condition in first-world countries and is increasingly seen in childhood.
+With up to 30% of the general population suffering from this bowel-related discomfort, a quarter of all cases start in infancy.

 It is not a disease but rather a collection of signs and symptoms causing both misery and discomfort to not only the child but the family too.
 With constipation, bowel movements are abnormally delayed or infrequent and stools are dry and hardened (in most cases).
-When stools accumulate in the rectum (and sometimes in the colon), the bowel is impacted causing soft or liquid stools to leak; this is referred to as soiling, mostly affecting toddlers and older children.
+When stools accumulate in the rectum (and sometimes in the colon), the bowel is impacted causing soft or liquid stools to leak; this is referred to as soiling, and mostly affects toddlers and older children.

 Normal bowel movements can vary; infants pass stools up to 4 times per day in the first couple of months and even as little as twice per week from the first year of life.
 At the age of 4, toddlers normally have similar bowel movement patterns to adults, going once a day (but ranging from 3 times per day to three times per week).
 Overall breastfed babies tend to have softer and more frequent bowel movements compared to formula-fed infants.

-The exact cause of constipation is not fully understood, but is mostly due to a combination of factors;
+The exact cause of constipation is not fully understood, but is mostly due to a combination of factors:

-- Pain is experienced with passing large or hard stools pain.
+- Pain is experienced with passing large or hard stool pain.
 Passing large or hard stools can also cause an Anal fissure (a tear in the lining of the anal canal); this is very common in infants and toddlers (especially between 6 – 24 months), and can lead to a negative cycle, withholding stools to avoid further pain.

 - Fever, dehydration and immobility as a result of an infection or illness can all cause dry (hardened) stools.

 - Formula milk is harder to digest leading to fewer bowel movements that can be thicker in consistency and have a greenish colour.
-Another reason would be that babies cannot drink more that the amount offered to them, leading to slight dehydration.
+Another reason would be that babies cannot drink more than the amount offered to them, leading to slight dehydration.

 - Weaning difficulties are one of the most common causes of constipation.
-Inadequate dietary fibre, increased milk intake, low fluid intake, over feeding and fussy eating can all trigger constipation.
+Inadequate dietary fibre, increased milk intake, low fluid intake, overfeeding and fussy eating can all trigger constipation.